Aspirin and Antiplatelets for Coronary Artery DiseaseSkip to the navigation

 There are many reasons why people have trouble taking their medicine.
 But in most cases, there is something you can do.
 For suggestions on how to work around common problems, see the topic Taking Medicines as Prescribed.

-For information about taking daily aspirin, see the topic Low-Dose Aspirin Therapy.
+For information about taking daily aspirin, see the topic Aspirin to Prevent Heart Attack and Stroke.

 Advice for women